MicrosoftDocs/defender-docs/defender-xdr/alerts-incidents-correlation.md

 In Microsoft Defender XDR, ***alerts*** are signals from a collection of sources that result from various threat detection activities.
 These signals indicate the occurrence of malicious or suspicious events in your environment.
 Alerts can often be part of a broader, complex attack story, and related alerts are aggregated and correlated together to form ***incidents*** that represent these attack stories.

+***Incidents*** provide the full picture of an attack.
+Microsoft Defender XDR's algorithms automatically correlate signals (alerts) from all Microsoft security and compliance solutions, as well as from vast numbers of external solutions through Microsoft Sentinel and Microsoft Defender for Cloud.
+Defender XDR identifies multiple signals as belonging to the same attack story, using AI to continually monitor its telemetry sources and add more evidence to already open incidents.

 [!INCLUDE [unified-soc-preview](../includes/unified-soc-preview.md)]

 Here is a summary of the main attributes of incidents and alerts, and the differences between them: